delawaremathguy/ShoppingList14/README.md

 * The `ShoppingItem` entity in Core Data from Version 1.0 has been renamed, simply, as `Item`.

-* Each `Item` now has a `dateLastPurchased` property that is reset to "today" whenever you move an item off the shopping list. *The value of this property is optional; the value of `nil` signifies that the item was never previously purchased.
+* Each `Item` now has a `dateLastPurchased` property that is reset to "today" whenever you move an item off the shopping list. *The value of its underlying Core Data attribute is optional; the value of `nil` signifies that the item was never previously purchased*.

 * There have been other name changes to the Core Data model (you will read about these and why they were made in the code) and I have versioned the model.
 Although I *believe* that previous CD models will migrate data from earlier models, I *cannot guarantee this, based on my own experience*.
 Unfortunately, I lost data during migration on my own device (from V1 to V2) due to some combination of using the new App structure, or mixing versions of XCode with the version of iOS on my phone.